rodolphocastro/ARDC.NetCore.Playground/README.md

 This repository aims to provide examples on how to build a RESTFul API using Microsoft's dotNet Core 2.2.

+## Docker

+This repository is available at [DockerHub](https://cloud.docker.com/repository/docker/rodolphoalves/ardcnetcoreplaygroundapi).

 ## Technologies

 WIP